On the asymptotics of the meromorphic 3D-index: Preliminaries on ideal triangulations and angle structures

-The effect of the leading-trailing deformations along peripheral curves on the peripheral angle-holonomies of angle structures is described by Lemma~4.4 of Futer--Gu\'eritaud~\cite{futer-gueritaud}.
+Here we briefly recall the effect of the leading-trailing deformations along peripheral curves on the peripheral angle-holonomies of angle structures as described by Lemma~4.4 of Futer--Gu\'eritaud~\cite{futer-gueritaud}.
 For a peripheral curve $\gamma$, we shall treat $l_\gamma$ as a tangent vector to $\Areal(\triang)$ at any of its points and denote by $\nabla_{l_\gamma}$ the directional derivative in the direction of $l_\gamma$.
-Then, for any two peripheral curves $\gamma$, $\theta$, we have
+Then, for any two peripheral curves $\gamma$, $\theta$ and any $\alpha \in \Areal(\triang)$, we have

 where $\intersection(\,\cdot\,,\,\cdot\,)$ is the intersection pairing on $\partial\overline{M}$ and where $l_m$ is the leading trailing-deformation about the $m$-th edge, $1\leq m \leq N$.